fardjad/node-llmatic/README.md

 This project is currently a work in progress.
 At this point, it's recommended to use it only for ad-hoc development and testing.

+## Help Wanted

+I'm looking for contributors to help me with the [open issues](https://github.com/fardjad/node-llmatic/issues).
+If you're interested, please leave a comment on the issue you want to work on.

+Also, if you have any good ideas for improving this project, please open an issue to discuss it further.

 ## Motivation

 The main motivation behind making LLMatic was to experiment with OpenAI's API